davetron5000/wtf-is-a-webpack/markdown/css.md

 There is a loader called the style-loader that would dynamically create a `<style>` tag in our DOM and put the CSS in there, but that's no good.
 We want the browser to load CSS separately, so it can download both the CSS *and* the JS in parallel.

 We need to tell Webpack that our CSS that gets loaded should be placed into a separate output file.
-This can be done with the [ExtractTextPlugin](https://webpack.js.org/plugins/extract-text-webpack-plugin/).
-Despite its generic name, it appears created to solve this specific problem.
+This can be done with the [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin).
+It appears created to solve this specific problem.

-!SH yarn add extract-text-webpack-plugin  -D
+!SH yarn add mini-css-extract-plugin  -D

-`ExtractTextPlugin` provides the function `extract` which will create a custom loader that, when we also use `ExtractTextPlugin` as a _plugin_, will write out our CSS to a file.
+`MiniCssExtractPlugin` provides the function `loader` which will create a custom loader that, when we also use `MiniCssExtractPlugin` as a _plugin_, will write out our CSS to a file.
 We can even use the magic `"[chunkhash]"` inside the filename to get the hash in there!

 Here's what our common Webpack configuration now looks like: